The difference between Long and Short-sightedness

 Short-sightedness, also known as myopia, occurs when the length of the eyeball is too long for the refractive power of the eye.
-People with short-sightedness will tend to find that their near vision, such as for reading, is reasonably clear with no spectacles or contact lenses while optical correction is required for clear distance vision.
+People with short-sightedness will tend to find that their near vision, such as for reading, is clear with no spectacles or contact lenses.
+While optical correction is required for clear distance vision.
 This holds true only for some people with increasing age, depending on the degree of their short-sightedness.

-At some point, a person with a low degree of short-sightedness will find they still require a reading prescription as they get older; this occurs if a person’s normal age-related decline in near vision (presbyopia) exceeds their natural ability to see up close.
+At some point, a person with a low degree of short-sightedness will find they still need a reading prescription as they get older.
+This occurs if a person’s normal age-related decline in near vision (presbyopia) exceeds their natural ability to see up close.
 Patients with moderate degrees of myopia may find they can retain clear reading vision by simply removing their distance glasses.

-Young patients with long-sightedness therefore often find that their sight remains clear and comfortable at both distance and near, depending on the magnitude of their prescription.
-However, it means that even to view distance objects the eye is exerting accommodative effort to clear the vision; this effort increases when viewing objects as they come closer.
+Young patients with long-sightedness often find that their sight remains clear and comfortable.
+Both at a distance and near, depending on the magnitude of their prescription.
+However, it means that even to view distance objects the eye is exerting accommodative effort to clear the vision.
+This effort increases when viewing objects as they come closer.

-As we get older, the lens naturally becomes stiffer and slowly loses its accommodative ability, which is why many people notice difficulty with their reading vision around their mid-40s as presbyopia sets in.
-Because patients with long-sightedness are already relying on accommodation to see at a distance and even more so at near, depending on the degree of long-sightedness, they will eventually find that both their far and near vision will deteriorate with age and they may require spectacles for both activities, likely starting with near vision first.
+As we get older, the lens naturally becomes stiffer and slowly loses its accommodative ability.
+This is why many people notice difficulty with their reading vision around their mid-40s as presbyopia sets in.
+Because patients with long-sightedness are already relying on accommodation to see at a distance and even more so at near.
+Depending on the degree of long-sightedness, they will eventually find that both their far and near vision will deteriorate with age.
+They may need spectacles for both activities, likely starting with near vision first.

 There are several solutions to address refractive error.
-This can be in the form of contact lenses or eyeglasses, but many long- and short-sighted patients may also be suitable candidates for laser eye surgery.
+This can be in the form of contact lenses or eyeglasses.
+Many long- and short-sighted patients may also be suitable candidates for laser eye surgery.
 If you have more questions, please call us at 1300 297 583